ali-farhad/blog.alifarhad.dev/content/posts/wordpress_custom_queries.md

 ### Using WP_Query

-The `WP_Query` class in WordPress allows you to create custom queries.
+The `WP_Query` class in WordPress allows us to create custom queries.
 Here’s a basic code example:

 ```php
 <?php